 The Clarity Audiology Community Project is founded in partnership with Hearing the Call, a 501 (c)(3) organization.

 “The ability to allow people to live a fuller life through improved hearing has been a very rewarding career choice.
-However, it is frustrating and heartbreaking when my patients can not afford the hearing healthcare treatment that they need and deserve due to financial constraints.
+However, it is frustrating and heartbreaking when my patients cannot afford the hearing healthcare treatment that they need and deserve due to financial constraints.
 I believe that hearing healthcare and the ability to communicate with friends and family members should be a right and not a privilege.

-For that reason, I joined Entheos Audiology Cooperative, which is comprised of a group of audiologists around the country who are dedicated to providing hearing healthcare to those in need both locally and gobally.
+For that reason, I joined Entheos Audiology Cooperative, which is comprised of a group of audiologists around the country who are dedicated to providing hearing healthcare to those in need both locally and globally.
 With my Entheos colleagues, I traveled to Guatemala in November 2017 to fit hearing aids on those in need.
 One of the things I love the most about the Entheos mission trip structure is that it is designed to be sustainable for the communities we visit- Entheos travels back to each region approximately twice a year to not only provide follow-up care, but also to train individuals in the community to provide hearing healthcare.

 After my mission trip to Guatemala, I was inspired to take the next steps to set up a structure in which I can provide sustainable hearing healthcare to those in need in Howard County MD.
 This is why we are starting the Clarity Audiology Community Project in an effort to fill this gap in our own community to provide hearing testing and hearing aids to those in need.”